aim-rsf/browseMetadata/README.md

 After completing 20, it will then ask you to review the auto-categorisations it made.

+These auto-categorisations are based on the mappings included in the [data-raw/look_up.csv](data-raw/look_up.csv).
+This look-up file can be changed (see the section 'Using your own input files' below).
+ALF refers to 'Anonymous Linking Field' - this field is used within datasets that have been anonymised and encrypted for inclusion within SAIL Databank.

 ```
 !
 Please check the auto categorised data elements are accurate for table CHILD: